-How Long is the Amazon River?
+How Long Is the Amazon River?
 Discover Its Majestic Length

 The Amazon River stands as the greatest river in South America, boasting the title of the largest drainage system globally when considering both the volume of its flow and the expanse of its basin.
-With a total length exceeding 4,000 miles (6,400 km), measured from the headwaters of the Ucayali-ApurĂmac river system in southern Peru, it falls just slightly shorter than the Nile River.
+With a total length exceeding 4,000 miles (6,400 km), measured from the headwaters of the Ucayali-Apurímac river system in southern Peru, it falls just slightly shorter than the Nile River.
 Yet, this distance is equivalent to the span from New York City to Rome.
 Originating high in the Andes Mountains, within approximately 100 miles (160 km) of the Pacific Ocean, the Amazon River finds its way to the Atlantic Ocean, gracing the northeastern coast of Brazil.
 Nevertheless, the precise length of the Amazon and the identification of its ultimate source have been subjects of ongoing debate since the mid-20th century.
 Some even argue that the Amazon might surpass the Nile in length.

 How Long is the Amazon River in Miles?
 Discover Its Majestic Length